 - basic pay

-This is not an exhaustive list, and this may include any difference in contract terms.
+This list is not exhaustive, and equal pay claims may extend to any difference in contract terms.

 Are there times when an employer may treat you differently because of your sex?

-If an employer can show that you need to be particular sex to do a specific job, known as 'occupational requirement' , they may insist on only employing someone of that sex.
-A common example is where employers hire female counsellors at a women's refuge.
-The employer could argue that female clients that have experienced domestic violence may only feel comfortable talking to a woman.
+There are very limited circumstances where an employer may treat you differently on the grounds of your gender.
+Where an employer can demonstrate that you need to be of a particular sex to do a specific job, known as 'occupational requirement' , they may insist on only employing someone of that sex.
+A prolific example is where employers hire female counsellors in a women's refuge.

-Contact our Expert Sex and Gender Discrimination Lawyers Today
+Contact our Expert Sex and Gender Discrimination Lawyers, Edinburgh

 If an employee believes that they have been the subject of Gender Discrimination, we at Employment Law Edinburgh, powered by Thompsons Solicitors, would always advise that they bring this to their employer's attention.
 The matter should be addressed informally where possible.
 However, if someone believes that their situation should be brought to the attention of an Employment Tribunal, the team at Employment Law Edinburgh will be able to help.
 Our specialist Employment lawyers are well regarded in the field for their expertise in dealing with discrimination cases and will be able to advise on how best to pursue your claim.